aim-rsf/browseMetadata/README.md

 browseMetadata(json_file = 'your-path/data-raw/national_community_child_health_database_(ncchd)_20240405T130125.json')
 ```

-Change the input `output_dir` if you want to save your files somewhere other than your current working directory (the default).
+Change the argument `output_dir` if you want to save your files somewhere other than your current working directory (the default).

 After running this code successfully you should see: